corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 You'd be forgiven if you called it a day at this point.
-However, to truly embrace Rust, it always helps to a step back and think about our problem for a little longer.
+However, to truly embrace Rust, it always helps to take a step back and think about our problem for a little longer.
 This is where you can really grow as a programmer.

 ## Use Proper Error Handling